drbean/edit/jeffreykuo/Send_thermal_pad.md

 significantly higher than for the RGO filler at 0.51 W m^-1^ K^-1^ for the former for a 25% addition by weight, as compared with the 0.27 W m^-1^ K^-1^ for the latter for the same concentration.
-Kuo et al.^21^'s use of heatsinks combined with elastomeric thermal pads is a solution for heat dissipation.
-Silicone rubber composites exhibit excellent thermal conductivity with the incorporation of boron nitride (BN) as a filler.
-TEOS was doped onto to the surface of hydroxyl-functionalized BN using a simple sol--gel process for surface modification.
+Kuo et al.^21^'s use of heatsinks combined with elastomeric thermal pads is a general solution for heat dissipation.
+Silicone rubber composites in such pads exhibit excellent thermal conductivity with the incorporation of boron nitride (BN) as a filler.
+In the study, TEOS was doped onto the surface of hydroxyl-functionalized BN using a simple sol--gel process for surface modification.
 The thermal conductivity and surface modification of the composites improved 16.52% on BN filler addition up